ZainRizvi/ZainRizvi.github.io/_posts/2019-11-27-using-gpus-with-r-in-jupyter-lab.md

 2. Install R and Jupyter Lab
 3. Compile those R packages which require it for use with GPUs

-If you use AI Platform Notebooks or GCP's Deep Learning VM images, the Nvidia GPU drivers will be pre-installed for you.
-You may be able to find other offerings which also have the drivers pre-installed, taking care of step 1.
+If you use [AI Platform Notebooks](https://cloud.google.com/ai-platform-notebooks/) or GCP's Deep Learning VM images, the Nvidia GPU drivers will be pre-installed for you.
+You can also find offerings form other companies which also have the drivers pre-installed, taking care of step 1.

 Once your machine with GPU drivers is ready, SSH into it and run the following command: